dimforge/nphysics.org/docs/joint_constraints_and_multibodies.md

 ## Fundamental concepts

 Joints can be modeled in various ways but let's talk about the concept of **Degrees Of Freedom (DOF)** first.
-In 3D, a rigid-body is capable of translating along the 3 coordinates axises $\mathbf{x}$, $\mathbf{y}$ and $\mathbf{z}$, and to rotate along those three axises as well.
+In 3D, a rigid-body is capable of translating along the 3 coordinates axes $\mathbf{x}$, $\mathbf{y}$ and $\mathbf{z}$, and to rotate along those three axes as well.
 Therefore, a rigid-body is said to have **3 translational DOF** and **3 rotational DOF**.
 We can also say a 3D rigid-body has a total of **6 DOF**.
 The 2D case is similar but with less possibilities of movements: a 2D rigid-body has 2 translational DOF and only 1 rotational DOF (which forms a total of 3 DOF).
 The number of **relative DOF** of a body part wrt. another body part is the number of possible relative translations and rotations.

 !!!
 Note
     The `Ground` body on the other hand cannot move at all.
 Therefore it has 0 DOFs.
 Moreover a [multibody](#multibodies) has a number of DOF equal to the sum of the number of DOF of its multibody links.